cscorley/dissertation/extra/abbreviations.md

 :   in LDA, the number of topics; in LSI, the reduction factor

 D
-:   the numer of terms in a document
+:   In LSI, the document-topic matrix of a corpus

 M
 :   the number of unique terms in a corpus

 N
 :   the number of documents in a corpus

+S
+:   In LSI, an $K \times K$ singular values matrix

+T
+:   an $M \times K$ term-topic vector matrix

 DIT
 :   Developer identification technique